 - Skip the seconds: enjoy your first plate of food and wait 20 minutes before deciding whether you are still hungry for more.

 I plan to splurge on my mom’s sweet potato casserole (the kind with the roasted mini marshmallows on top – yum!).
 I’m allergic to apples, but every year I have a slice of my mother-in-law’s award winning apple pie and just deal with the consequences. 😆

 I’ll be making this fresh salad with kale, pears, cranberries, fresh beets, quinoa, goat cheese, walnuts:

 A friend sent this to me – this dish looks so beautiful!
 Had to share it here:

-I hope this is helpful to you as you are crafting your Holiday menus this year!
+I hope this is helpful to you as you are crafting your Thanksgiving menus this year!
 Don’t forget to check out some of my favorite anti-inflammatory meals that the whole family can enjoy and 8 Ways to Keep Your Kids Healthy This Holiday Season!